TPCD/TPCD.github.io/_pages/about.md

 My research interest includes lifelong learning, federated learning, and popular computer vision tasks like person re-identification, visual question answering and novel/new category discovery.

 # 🔥 News

+- *2024.07*: &nbsp;🎉🎉 Two papers are accepted by <strong>ECCV 2024</strong>.
+Congratulation to Haiyang and Fengxiang!

 - *2024.02*: &nbsp;🎉🎉 Two papers are accepted by <strong>CVPR 2024</strong>.
 Congratulation to Yaqi!

 - *2023.08*: &nbsp;🎉🎉 Two papers are accepted by <strong>ACM MM 2023</strong>.
 Congratulation to Mingrui!